Our products

 Heat the liquid cream in a separate saucepan without bringing it to a boil — it should be hot but not bubbling.
 Put the cod with the garlic oil in a blender or food processor.
 Add the hot cream and the cooked potato (peeled and diced).
 Blend until you get a smooth and homogeneous cream.

-The ideal texture is that of a dense mousse: firm enough to hold its shape when piped, but creamy enough to melt in the mouth.
+The ideal texture is that of a dense mousse: firm enough to hold its shape when piped, but creamy enough to melt in your mouth.
 If it's too thick, add a little more cream.
 If it's too liquid, add a little more potato.
-Season with salt — remember that the cod already provides saltiness.
+Adjust the salt — remember that the cod is already salty.

 Transfer the brandade to a piping bag with a medium plain nozzle.
 If you don't have a piping bag, a plastic bag with a corner cut off works perfectly.
 Refrigerate while you prepare the rest of the components.